Book an appointment

 Adult stem cells, on the other hand, have a more limited capacity for differentiation, but they can still give rise to multiple cell types.
 They are commonly used in bone marrow transplants to treat conditions such as leukemia.

-What is Stem Cell Therapy
+What Is Stem Cell Therapy

 Stem cell therapy is a medical treatment that involves the use of stem cells to repair or replace damaged or diseased cells, tissues, or organs.
 The goal of stem cell therapy is to provide a more natural and effective way of treating conditions that would otherwise require more invasive procedures, such as surgery or drug treatments.